 “Okay, so they meet at the place and start talking and having drinks at the bar,” I said.
 “And she had never seen him before?”

 “And did she tell you what he specifically said that creeped her out?”

 “Not really.
-She just said ‘He knew me.
+She just said, ‘He knew me.
 He knew me.’
-It was like he somehow let it slip that he knew her and it wasn’t random at all.”
+It was like he somehow let something slip and it wasn’t random at all.”